 Saturn is the sixth planet from the sun and the second largest in the Solar System.
 It is one of the Gas Giants in the solar system.
 It is surrounded by great shining rings and is truly beautiful viewed through a telescope.
-Here are some fact on Saturn.
+Here is some fact on Saturn.

 - Saturn is 890,424,928 miles (1,433,000,000 kilometres) away from the sun.
 That makes it the sixth planet from the sun falling behind Jupiter.

-- In Roman mythology Saturn is the father of Jupiter, king of the gods.
+- In Roman mythology, Saturn is the father of Jupiter, king of the gods.
 This is where Saturn got its name as it is similar to the planet Jupiter in many ways.

 - Saturn has the nickname “the Ringed Planet”.
 This nickname is because of the large bright ring system that goes around the planet.
 These rings are made of ice and dust and are 20 metres thick.
-There are three main ones and these can be viewed from Earth using a telescope.
+There are three main ones, and these can be viewed from Earth using a telescope.
 Smaller rings were identified by spacecraft later.
 They go out as far as 7,891 miles (12,700km) away from the planet itself.

 - Saturn orbits the sun in 29.4 Earth years.
 That is much slower than Jupiter’s 11.86 years.